richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 At the same time, they took a collection of recordings of the signature elements of San Francisco, birds singing, types of traffic, fountains, street musicians, the elements that make the city unique, and through comparing the different sounds of the city, the design team could better define the soundscape that they aspired to create.[2-8]

+simulation gives young architects a tool to understand how the environment will work inside the building.
+These simulation tools let them understand how the light comes in’.[2-8]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；